 The availability of the wind and solar resources affects the financial performance of the wind and solar facilities, which may impact the Company's overall financial performance.
-Due to the variable nature of the wind and solar resource, the Company cannot predict the availability of the wind and solar resources and the potential variances from expected performance levels from quarter to quarter.
+Due to the variable nature of the wind and solar resources, the Company cannot predict the availability of the wind and solar resources and the potential variances from expected performance levels from quarter to quarter.
 To the extent the wind and solar resources are not available at expected levels, it could have a negative impact on the Company's financial performance for such periods.
-For the first quarter of 2016, the wind performance was above prior year as well as the Company's expectations; however, the wind resources for the month of April were below expectations.
-If the April wind performance continues for a prolonged period of time, without a return to a performance level that meets or exceeds Company expectations, it may have a negative impact on the Company's financial performance.